About Cat

 Scholar, Filmmaker, Curator, and Digital Media Creator

-Founding Co-Director, Feminist Border Arts
+Founding Director, Feminist Border Arts

 Associate Professor of Gender & Sexuality Studies and English